syntasso/instruqt-kubecon/track/02-generate-application-scaffolding/assignment.md

 make help
 ```

-Within this help output, take a look for the descriptions of the four targets you will use most today:
+Within this help output, take a look for the descriptions of the two targets you will use most today:
 * `install`
 * `run`